wesleimp/haversine/README.md

 8251609.780264794
 ```

-Passing a list of latitude-longitude pairs
+Passing a list of longitude-latitude pairs

 ```elixir
 iex> Haversine.distance([